masc-ucsc/docs/docs/pyrope/14a-small_pyrope.md

 }
 ```

-Pyrope also has Ruby-like unless at the end of the statement that removes the statement
-`unless`/`when` the condition is satisfied.
+Pyrope also has `when`/`unless` trailing modifiers for single-statement
+conditionals. `when cond` executes the statement only if `cond` is true;
+`unless cond` executes only if `cond` is false.
+Unlike `if` blocks, these do
+not create a new scope — the statement stays in the current scope.
+They can be
+applied to assignments, function calls, assertions, and control statements
+(`return`, `break`, `continue`).
 ```
 return when    enable
 return unless !enable  // Same